open-telemetry/oteps/text/0072-metric-observer.md

 Gauge instruments.
 Like a Gauge instrument, Observer instruments are used to report the current value of a variable.

+We may ask, why should Observer instruments be a first-class part of the API, as opposed to simply registering non-instrument-specific callbacks to call user-level code on the metrics collection interval?
+That would permit the use of ordinary Gauge instruments as a stand-in for the Observer instrument proposed here.
+The approach proposed here is more flexible because it permits the Meter implementation to control the collection interval on a per-instrument basis as well as to disable instruments.

 ## Explanation

 Gauge metric instruments are typically used to reflect properties that